DRAFT Clunes Master Plan

 About the Project

-In September 2024, Lismore City Council initiated the Clunes Master Plan project, collaborating with the community to shape a shared vision for the future of Clunes.
+In September 2024, Lismore City Council initiated the Clunes Master Plan project, collaborating with the community to shape a shared vision for Clunes' future.
 As the village continues to grow, we want to make sure that any changes reflect the needs and shared community vision of the people who live here.
-The Clunes Master Plan will focus on preserving the unique character of the village while addressing important issues like infrastructure, housing, traffic, and sustainability.
+The Clunes Master Plan will focus on preserving the village's unique character while addressing key issues, including infrastructure, housing, traffic, and sustainability.

-We are partnering with urban design experts to ensure the Clunes community is at the heart of the decision-making process.
-Together, we’ll create a plan that balances growth with protecting the things that make Clunes unique.
+We partnered with urban design experts to ensure the Clunes community is at the heart of the decision-making process.
+Together, we’ll create a plan that balances growth with the protection of what makes Clunes unique.

 The Master Plan has been developed based on: